Tekkni/XPU-Preflight/README.md

 XPU Preflight active — GPU state will be flushed before every generation.

 ⚠️⚠️⚠️ Might not be compatible with DPM++ family of samplers and/or ancestral-types ⚠️⚠️⚠️

+⚠️⚠️⚠️ If your preview stays black, try switching to TAESD previews ⚠️⚠️⚠️